coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

 * the kernel is a runtime
 * the gnu compiler is a tool

-Clearly this is not 1-on-1 applicable, but do you see a pattern?
+Clearly this is not 1-on-1 applicable, but C/C++ Bash/sh/Lua have never disappeared, despite the love/hate.
+See a pattern?

 ### Stop using X! use X instead!